manelcagigos/destiny_challenge/README.md

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)

+[^1]: This was extracted from the github repository of the course, [Destini github repository from londonappbrewery](https://github.com/londonappbrewery/destini-challenge-starting).